This Small Thing Builds Brand Awareness. But Whose Brand Is It Building?

 The tiny icon that appears before your dealership’s name or site title in a web browser is called a favicon – short for “Favorites icon.”
 It’s generally comprised of a brand’s logo, and offers a small but immediate first-impression.
 Personally, I’ve never really thought much about them other than, “Oh great, another place I need to remember to put our logo.”
 That is, until two days ago.

-As I was browsing a few dealerships’ websites the other day, I noticed two glaringly disturbing things:
+As I was browsing a few dealerships’ websites the other day, I noticed 2 disturbing things:

 1. Some dealers DID NOT have an favicon at all